-Each government organization can have a slightly different process for screening job applications, but the basics remain the same.
+Each organization can have a slightly different process for screening job applications, but the basics remain the same.
 Hiring managers or human resources staff briefly review all applications looking for applicants who meet the minimum requirements outlined in the job posting.
 The goal of screening is to pare down the number of applications that receive a thorough review.

 Screening cuts down the time hiring managers must spend reviewing applications while preserving fairness in the hiring process.
 Since hiring managers look for the bare minimum in screening, they are comfortable with the cursory review.
 Applications that look promising are reviewed more thoroughly later.

 Precisely when the screening starts is up to whoever is doing the screening.
 Some hiring managers and human resources staff like to screen applications as they come in.
 Others prefer to wait until the posting closes and all applications have been received.
 Either way, the process remains fair. because there is no comparison among applicants in the screening process.
 Rather, each application is compared to the minimum requirements from the job posting.
 Applicants who do not measure up are screened out.

 Those who meet the minimum requirements remain in contention for the job.

 Minimum Requirements and Screening